Braised Chicken and Balsamic

 In a second pot bring one cup of water to a boil.
 Add the chard leaves, cover it and steam for 2 minutes.
 Remove from the heat.

-Stir some of the sauce into the balsamic vinegar and then add it all back into the Dutch oven sauce.
-Add the chicken thighs and simmer for two minutes to reheat the chicken.
+Stir some of the sauce into the balsamic vinegar reduction and then add it all back into the Dutch oven sauce.

 Use tongs to place some of the green leaves on each plate.
 Then a slotted spoon to place a thigh on top.
 Use a ladle to pour some of the stems and sauce over the thigh.
-Serve immediately.